-Selecting the right portable generator can have a big impact on performance, reliability, serviceability and the residual value of your asset, but I see a lot of people fail to take the time to make sure they match the right generator to their needs.
+The right portable generator can have a big impact on performance, reliability, serviceability and the residual value of your asset, but I see a lot of people fail to take the time to make sure they match the right generator to their needs.

 A standby generator application is used when a mains power already exists and a generator is required to act only as back-up if there is a blackout.
 Subsequently, the generator will usually only run a handful of hours per year, if at all.

 A prime fixed generator is used when the generator is the primary source of power and the generator will remain in one location for most of its life.

 In any prime (running) application, most of the cost of owning or renting a generator is fuel.
 The quality of the brand, size, fuel efficiency of the engine and access to parts and service is critical for prime fixed generators.

 It is essential to consult a generator specialist to assist you in selecting this type of generator.
 This is because a good tip to save some costs is selecting a machine with a cheaper frame or canopy because the machine will not be moved around.

 A prime mobile generator is used when the generator is the sole source of power but it will also be moved from site to site on a regular basis.

 Portable generators are commonly used by construction and rental companies.
 Quality of the brand, size and fuel efficiency of the engine is key to saving costs.